 The flexing and shortening the leg to release will avoid an excessive up and down motion of the body and also, allows the skier to retain maximum control over the skis, by keeping them in contact with the snow (or close enough) and in fact, most releases include some flexing of the outside leg.
 The opposite type of transition, by extension or hopping up tends to disconnect the skier from the snow and delay engagement in the next turn.

-Flexing to release results in a typical low stance during the transition, as you see in the rather extreme example above, which will also result in what seems like a very aft position on the skis, requiring a strong recentering and coiling, like below.
+Flexing to release results in a typical lower stance during the transition, as you see in the rather extreme example above, which will also result in what seems like a very aft position on the skis, requiring a strong recentering and coiling, like below.

-It is very good for absorbing the energy of high performance turns, and it is usually followed by an extension of the new outside leg into the new turn, where it allows early tipping of the skis into the new turn, as you see here dynamically, in slow motion (the extension is exaggerated):
+The flexion is normally followed by tipping and an extension of the new outside leg into the new turn, where it allows early tipping of the skis into the new turn, as you see below dynamically, in slow motion:

 There is a range of movements between passively relaxing the legs and allowing the energy of the turn to push the boots up OR gravity to pull the body down.
 At the other extreme we have a full retraction, where the boots are retracted towards the body.

 Some of these may be referred to sometimes as "down unweighting" and in the extreme case, retraction release, when there is a strong retraction of the boots.